Admission Requirements for International Students

 Any transcripts, letters of reference, or other application material written in a language other than English must be accompanied by a certified translation.

-See the chapter Admissions for further admission requirements.
+See Admissions for further admission requirements.

 Financial Aid for International Students